jvrck/noble-prebuild/README.md

 - Qwen Code CLI

 ## How to use this image

+### Running in VS Code
-To use this image, you can create a `.devcontainer/devcontainer.json` file in your project and add the following configuration:
+To use this image in VS Code, create a `.devcontainer/devcontainer.json` file in your project and add the following configuration:

 ```json
 {